driusan/dewm/src/ResizingWindows.md

 my window manager.

-On second thought, I remember my pinky hurting from stretching from shift to H/L, so let's try Ctrl-Alt-Up/Down/Left/Right for resizing windows and columns.
+On second thought, I remember my pinky hurting from stretching from shift to H/L, so let's try Ctrl-Alt-Up/Down/Left/Right for our resizing keystrokes.

 ### "Grabbed Key List" +=
 ```go